Survey sample size calculator can help you determine how many people you need to survey to be statistically significant!

 Now that you know the basic terminology and math behind the sample size calculator, it’s time for an actual sample size formula.

-For example, if you’re surveying a population that has 1000 people—and you want your confidence level to be 95 percent (with a 5 percent margin of error)—then the minimum sample size for statistical significance would be 278 responses.
+For example, if you’re surveying a population that has 1000 people—and you want your confidence level to be 95 percent (with a 5 percent margin of error)—then the minimum survey sample size for statistical significance would be 278 responses.

 With our tools, you’ll get the most out of the data collected.
-As a bonus, you can get started right away by combining our survey templates with our sample size calculator.
+As a bonus, get started right away by combining our survey templates with our sample size calculator.
 These tools will help you get valuable insights from the stakeholders whose opinions matter most.

 It couldn't be easier to sign up for an account and begin exploring our survey templates, including many pre-written questions.
 SurveyPlanet has three plans to satisfy the needs of every user, all of which include powerful features and a wide range of survey templates, from education and employee surveys to market research and human resources surveys.